 We got a sneak peek at Continental’s two new tubeless Terra gravel bike tires back at Sea Otter, but hadn’t heard anything for months.
-Now details are dropping on the German-made Terra Speed & Terra Trail gravel tires, two all-new tread
+Now details are dropping on the German-made Terra Speed & Terra Trail gravel tires.
+Still available in only a few, more narrow sizes, these two all-new tread designs expand Conti’s capacity to hammer out some fast gravel road riding on both 650b & 700c wheels…

 Continental Terra Speed & Terra Trail gravel bike tires